 Nylander, van Riemsdyk score early, Maple Leafs beat Rangers

-William Nylander and James van Riemsdyk scored in the first period, Frederik Andersen stopped 34 shots and the Toronto Maple Leafs beat the New York Rangers 4-2 on Friday night.
-Connor Brown and Connor Carrick also scored to help the Maple Leafs win for the seventh time in nine games .
+Playing for the first time in nearly a week, the Toronto Maple Leafs showed no signs of rust and kept up their strong play.
+William Nylander and James van Riemsdyk scored in the first period, Frederik Andersen stopped 34 shots and the Maple Leafs beat the New York Rangers 4-2 on Friday night.

 Add your comments below